Psalm 31 – Shelter from Trouble in the Secret Place of God’s Presence

 iii.
 I hear the slander of many: “A man had better be dead than be smothered in slander.
 Of the dead we say nothing but good, but in the Psalmist’s case they said nothing but evil.”
 (Spurgeon)

 d.
-Fear is on every side; while they take counsel together against me, they scheme to take away my life: David seemed almost overwhelmed by the dangers around him, but almost and not completely.
+Fear is on every side; while they take counsel together against me, they scheme to take away my life: David seemed almost overwhelmed by the dangers around him, but only almost and not completely.

 i.
 “This was literally true during much of David’s reign.
 The kingdom was surrounded by hostile neighbors, just as the present nation of Israel is surrounded by hostile Arab neighbors.
 But David may also be thinking of plots within his kingdom by Jewish enemies or of the days he had to flee from King Saul.”
 (Boice)

 2. (14-18) In the midst of all his trouble, David declares his trust in God.

 But as for me, I trust in You, O Lord;

 Deliver me from the hand of my enemies,

 Make Your face shine upon Your servant;

 Do not let me be ashamed, O Lord, for I have called upon You;

 Let the lying lips be put to silence,

 Which speak insolent things proudly and contemptuously against the righteous.